 Shop at Brookfield Place

-If you want to shop in Battery Park City, grab your credit card and head to Brookfield Place, a recently opened shopping center where the abundance of luxury stores (think: Hermès, Gucci, Louis Vuitton and Salvatore Ferragamo) would make Madison Avenue shoppers jealous.
+If you want to shop in Battery Park City, grab your credit card and head to Brookfield Place, a shopping center where the abundance of luxury stores (think: Hermès, Gucci, Louis Vuitton and Salvatore Ferragamo) would make Madison Avenue shoppers jealous.
 People don’t only come here to refresh their wardrobes, though—you can also sit beneath towering palm trees in the Winter Garden Atrium or feast on French fare at Le District food court.
 Check out one of Brookfield’s rotating art installations while you’re there.

 Dunk Alcohol-Infused Pops in Prosecco